![]() |

 Operating expense rise significantly

 Inefficient operations spending more for each unit sold.
-Company may be compromising margins for the sake of growth
+Company may be compromising margins for the

 Interest expense declines relative to long term debt